SPAAM-community/AncientMetagenomeDir/assets/documentation/samples/README.md

   - period of occupation of site
   - via coin or historical records

+- For environmental metagenomes (sediment only):
+  - If a layer is not directly dated, 'inferred' ages are allowed if there are at least two direct dates in the relevant sequence

 > :warning: Mandatory value

 ## sample_age_doi

-- DOI of publication with date derived from
+- DOI of publication that the sample_age is derived from
 - In most cases, please duplicate the DOI of the publication under submission, even if the date is from an older publication (we assume the original citation can be found by looking at submitted article). _However_: